KeepSafe/dexcount-gradle-plugin/README.md

 ## Minutia

 This plugin creates a task per output file, per variant, and configures each task to run after that variant's `assemble` task.
 This means that if the `assemble` task does not run, no method count will be reported.
+This also means that counts are done after Proguard is run, if minification is enabled.
+Dexcount will use the resulting mapping file to de-obfuscate class and package names.

 ## Credits